 ©iStock.com/Nur Diana

 Native to Malaysia and Indonesia, the Apis koschevnikovi bee is distinguished by its reddish coloring.
-Bees found in Malaysia have a more pale red color, while those found in Indonesia have much darker, coppery coloring on their bodies.
+Bees found in Malaysia display a pale red color, while those found in Indonesia have much darker, coppery coloring on their bodies.
 The worker bees of this species are average-sized, with a forewing length of between seven-and-a-half and nine millimeters.
 Workers have light orange bands stretching across their abdomens in contrast with their reddish-colored bodies.
 These bees live in very small colonies, building combed nests within tree cavities in the rainforests that they inhabit.

 Black Dwarf Honey Bee